 If you’re looking for ways to relax and unwind next summer, spend your holiday getting creative at Art4YouScotland.
 Overlooking the Stirlingshire hills near Loch Lomond & The Trossachs National Park, it is the perfect setting to let your imagination run wild with your creative ideas.
 You’ll be provided and equipped with art tools to help give you the best results and bring your artistic vision to life.
 During your spare-time, get to know your surroundings better and with Loch Lomond & The Trossachs Park right on your doorstep, you can also fill your day with an exciting range of activities, from cycling and golf to catching a bite while out angling.

 Find more things to do in Stirling.

 8. Scottish Art Classes – Easel Adventures with Sandgrouse Travel & Expeditions, various locations across Scotland

 Photographs are a great reminder of life’s meaningful moments – big or small.
 If you’re thinking of planning a more creative trip to Scotland next year, Easel Adventures with Sandgrouse Travel & Expeditions might just be for you.
 Paint your way around Scotland as you take in some of the country’s most iconic attractions and sights, including Edinburgh Castle, Ben Nevis and the Scottish Borders Abbeys.
 After your trip, you will have canvases of wonderful paintings to show family and friends, and to look back on for many years to come.

 We hope you’ve enjoyed our roundup on some of the best painting and drawing breaks in Scotland.
-If you’re looking to discover more of Scotland’s art and culture scene, check out what experiences lie ahead, from festivals and galleries to outstanding architecture or keep Scotland in mind with our fantastic YouTube tutorials on how to draw some of the country’s most famous landmarks and places to buy Scottish artwork.
+If you’re looking to discover more of Scotland’s art and culture scene, check out what experiences lie ahead, from festivals and galleries to outstanding architecture or find more places to buy Scottish artwork.